AdobeDocs/commerce-cloud-service.en/help/get-started/cloud-console.md

 For Starter projects, snapshots is now called _backups_.
 You can create a manual backup of your Starter environment from the Cloud Console or create a snapshot from the Cloud CLI.
 You must have an Admin role for the environment.

 Select an environment from the project navigation bar.
 The environment must be active.
-Select the **Backups** tab.
+Select the **[!UICONTROL Backups]** tab.
 Currently, this option is not available for a Pro environment.

 **_Where is the list of configured routes for the environment_**?

 You can find the list of configured routes on the _Services_ tab for an environment.
 Select an environment from the project navigation bar.
-Select the **Services** tab.
+Select the **[!UICONTROL Services]** tab.
 The **Router** overview displays the configured routes.
-Currently, you cannot add a route.
+Currently, you cannot add a route from the new Cloud Console.